 With ecommerce, you can grow organic traffic and sales with ecommerce blogging.
 From making videos to writing blog content, you’ll be able to optimize your store to drive traffic and sales without having to spend more money.
 Plus, you’ll be able to not only get traffic organically through content creation but you’ll also be able to monetize those customers with retargeting ads.

 A brick and mortar retailer would need to market to their customers to encourage visits or ensure they’re located in a high traffic area to get more shoppers.

 What Are the Disadvantages of Ecommerce?

 As with every pro, there is a con.
-When starting an online store it is important to be realistic so below are a few ecommerce disadvantages that our merchants have run into, that do not apply to a physical store.
+So, when starting an online store, it is important to be realistic.
+Below are a few ecommerce disadvantages that merchants typically experience, which do not apply to a physical store.

 Ecommerce Disadvantage #1: No One Can Buy During a Site Crash

 The worst of the ecommerce disadvantages is when no one can buy from your store if your site crashes.
 That’s why it’s important to ensure your website is hosted on the right platform.
 For example, if you’re paying the minimum hosting fee and get a surge in traffic from a high converting ad or a television shout-out like Shark Tank, your site will likely crash.

 Fortunately, ecommerce solutions like Shopify offer free hosting in their monthly fee, allowing you to have one of the best servers on the market.
 In recent memory, there was only one time where sites were down.
 However, ecommerce stores weren’t the only sites affected.
 Twitter, Spotify, Soundcloud, and more were affected by this crash.
 The issue was resolved the same day.
 Yet, site crashes on platforms like Shopify are so rare that it’s likely not to cause problems in your business.

 Ecommerce Disadvantages #2: Customers Can’t Try Before They Buy